cliburn/mb-2014/activities.md

 * Complete the tutorial at <http://ipython.org/ipython-doc/dev/interactive/tutorial.html>
 * Using Rmagic: Replicate the examples at <http://ipython.org/ipython-doc/dev/config/extensions/rmagic.html> in your own notebook
 * The numpy module is the foundation for all numerical and statistical coding in Python.
 Learn how to use numpy arrays here <http://www.sam.math.ethz.ch/~raoulb/teaching/PythonTutorial/intro_numpy.html>

+**May 28, 2014**: Statistical analysis in Python (may take a while)

+* Repeat Megan's BIOS 721 Final Project Fall 2013 using Python instead of R.
+* Clone the repository at <https://github.com/fonnesbeck/statistical-analysis-python-tutorial.git> and work through the examples.
+Teaches pandas, scipy.stats and statistical modeling in Python.